helunxing/heroku-page/client/README.md

 ### /me

-Dashboard page, list events that host by the user.
+Dashboard page, list events that host by the user and user joined events.

 depend on api: `api/user/{userSub}`, `/api/event/{eventId}`,